UmutAlpTuglu/azure-lab/terraform-aks/README.md

 az aks start --resource-group aks-demo-rg --name aks-demo # Starts cluster terraform destroy # Delete everything if costs get too high
 ```

+When you run terraform destroy, it removes all resources defined in your configuration.
+You can then recreate the exact same infrastructure with terraform init and terraform apply.
+This makes it perfect for reproducible environments.